 Played as Dick's Sporting Goods Open (Aug 28-30).
 Second-placed Paul Goydos (USA) finished 2 shots behind Jeff Maggert (USA), who claimed his fifth Champions Tour win, and fourth of 2015.
 [En-Joie GC, Endicott, NY].

 Played as the Regions Tradition (May 14-17).
 First-time senior major winner Maggert (USA) beat Kevin Sutherland (USA) with a par at the first playoff hole.
 [Shoal Creek Club, Birmingham, AL].

 The US Senior Open (June 25-28).
 Second-placed and defending champion Colin Montgomerie (Scot) finished 2 shots behind Maggert (USA), who claimed his second senior major championship title.
 [Del Paso CC, Sacramento, CA].

 Played as the Mississippi Gulf Resort Classic (March 21-23).
-Second-placed Billy Andrade (USA) finished 2 shots behind Maggert (USA), who was making his Champions Tour debut.
+Second-placed Billy Andrade (USA) finished 2 shots behind 50-year-old Jeff Maggert (USA), who became the 17th player to win on his Champions Tour debut.
 [Fallen Oak GC, Saucier, nr Biloxi, MS].